swoogles/hugoprojects/content/swagger/_index.md

 title = "Put some Swagger in your step" outputs = ["Reveal"]
 +++
-# Let's talk about swagger
+# Let's talk about Swagger

 ---
 Document your APIs